The Factors That Determine Your AI Visibility Score

 How are per-platform scores different from the overall score?

-The overall score uses the 12 weights listed in this article.
-Per-platform scores (ChatGPT, Perplexity, Google AI, Claude, Gemini, Grok, DeepSeek, Copilot) use different weight formulas tuned to what each platform actually prioritizes.
-For example, ChatGPT weights schema markup at 35%, while Perplexity prioritizes content depth and citations at 35% each.
+The overall score uses all the factors listed in this article.
+Per-platform scores (ChatGPT, Perplexity, Google AI, Claude, Gemini, Grok, DeepSeek, Copilot) use different formulas tuned to what each platform actually prioritizes.
+For example, ChatGPT favors schema markup heavily, while Perplexity prioritizes content depth and citations.

 Conclusion

 Transparency builds trust.
 We publish our methodology because we believe you should know exactly how your score is calculated.
-If you disagree with a weight or threshold, we want to hear about it.
+If you disagree with something, we want to hear about it.
 That feedback makes the system better for everyone.

-Run an Adymus scan to see where your site stands across all 12 factors.
-You will get a score for each factor, an overall AI visibility score, per-platform breakdowns for 8 AI search engines, and prioritized recommendations for what to fix first.
+Get in touch to see where your site stands across all these factors.
+We'll show you a score for each one, an overall AI visibility score, per-platform breakdowns for 8 AI platforms, and prioritized recommendations for what to fix first.